House Renting vs. Buying: Pros and Cons

 Table of contents

-It’s the age-old question — should I rent a house or buy a house?
-The reality is, there is no right or wrong answer.
-Individual circumstances will play a factor, as will economic conditions.
-There are both pros and cons to renting or buying, so weighing your choices carefully becomes a priority.
+It’s the age-old question — should I rent or buy a house?
+The reality is there is no right or wrong answer.
+Individual circumstances and economic conditions will play a factor.
+There are pros and cons to renting or buying, so carefully weighing your choices becomes a priority.

 Key takeaways